jondowson/pod/README.md

 `
 $ ssh keygen -t rsa    # hit enter to all questions
 `
-The above step is required if you do not already have a local key setup.

 `
 $ ssh-copy-id user@remote-machine
 `
+The first step is required if you do not already have a local key setup.

-This will send your key to the remote server to enable passwordless authentication.
+This second step will send your key to the remote server to enable passwordless authentication.

 2) git clone https://github.com/jondowson/pod